 [Blog de Lengua Española de Alberto Bustos, La ortografía como factor de unidad lingüística]

+Interpreters and translators must be fluent in at least two languages.
+Their educational backgrounds may vary widely, but many need a bachelor's degree.
+Many also complete job-specific training programs.
 Education and training.
 The educational backgrounds of interpreters and translators vary.
 Knowing at least two languages is essential.
 Although it is not necessary to have been raised bilingual to succeed, many interpreters and translators grew up speaking two languages.

 In high school, students can prepare for these careers by taking a broad range of courses that include English writing and comprehension, foreign languages, and basic computer proficiency.
 Other helpful pursuits include spending time abroad, engaging in direct contact with foreign cultures, and reading extensively on a variety of subjects in English and at least one other language.

 Beyond high school, there are many educational options.
 Although a bachelor's degree is often required for jobs, majoring in a language is not always necessary.
 An educational background in a particular field of study can provide a natural area of subject-matter expertise.
 However, specialized training in how to do the work is generally required.
 Formal programs in interpreting and translation are available at colleges nationwide and through nonuniversity training programs, conferences, and courses.
 Many people who work as conference interpreters or in more technical areas—such as localization, engineering, or finance—have master's degrees, while those working in the community as court or medical interpreters or translators are more likely to complete job-specific training programs.
+Other qualifications.
+Experience is an essential part of a successful career in either interpreting or translation.
+In fact, many agencies or companies use only the services of people who have worked in the field for 3 to 5 years or who have a degree in translation studies, or both.

 A good way for translators to learn firsthand about the profession is to start out working in-house for a translation company; however, such jobs are not very numerous.
 People seeking to enter interpreter or translator jobs should begin by getting experience whatever way possible—even if it means doing informal or volunteer work.